-Many aspiring software engineers and IT professionals are opting for a combination of self-learning and coding bootcamps.
+Due to cost and the rate of change and innovation in the field, many aspiring software engineers and IT professionals are opting for a combination of self-learning and coding bootcamps.
 Coding bootcamps are appealing for young professionals and career changers.
 They offer a curriculum flexible enough to stay on the cutting edge of technology and teach not only technical skills, but portfolio building and job search training.

 Career Paths and Salary Estimates

 In an ideal world, your salary grows with your experience.
-According to Payscale, the average salary for a junior software engineer in the U.S. is $67,607.
+According to Payscale, the average salary for a junior software engineer in the US is $64,419.
 It generally takes five to 10 years of experience in the IT industry for junior developers to be promoted to senior software engineer positions.
 Senior developers have an average base salary of $99,935, with benefits and bonuses that can bring total compensation closer to $130,000 annually.

 Moving up the ladder to senior developer isn’t the only career path for software engineering career hopefuls.
 Several of the top career advancement options include software architect, principal software engineer, or information technology consultant.

 Similar to a computer systems analyst, a principal software engineer typically manages the IT department and its projects, staff, and equipment.
 A principal software engineer should be well-versed in programming languages, problem-solving, and cross-functional communication.
-Payscale lists the salary range for principal software engineers as $101,086–$167,554.
+Payscale lists the salary range for principal software engineers as $104k to $174k.
 Thanks to talent demand and robust salary packages, Oracle and EMC Corporation are desirable employers for engineers looking to move into this role, especially in the New York area.

 Information technology consultants either run their own businesses or work at agencies that accept clients.
 They are hired to advise organizations on their IT systems, including hardware needs, software projects, system updates, data breaches, and more.
 Their job can also include pitching the best software systems to senior managers and training staff to use new systems.
-Information technology consultants have a wide salary range of $47,217–$117,601.
+Information technology consultants have a wide salary range of $50k to $121k.
 Booz, Allen and Hamilton, Accenture, and Deloitte are among the top contractors of IT consultants.

 When it comes to compensation, location matters.
 To determine take-home pay, it’s important to consider not only salary but also cost of living, taxes, and rent or housing costs in your locality.
 According to data from Sokanu, the five states paying the highest annual salary to software engineers are:

-Seattle is becoming one of the biggest tech hubs in the country--Amazon and Microsoft have headquarters here.
+Seattle is becoming one of the biggest tech hubs in the country—Amazon and Microsoft have headquarters here.
 Industry leaders like this drive up the salaries around the state and make for a more competitive job market.